Manipulating Pipette Tips¶

 pipette.drop_tip()

-For a more advanced “real-world” example, review the off-deck location protocol on the Moving Labware page.
-This example also uses a for loop to iterate through a tip rack, but it includes other commands that pause the protocol and let you replace an on-deck tip rack with another rack stored in an off-deck location.
+loop to iterate through a tip rack, but it includes other commands that pause the protocol and let you replace an on-deck tip rack with another rack stored in an off-deck location.

-Dropping a Tip
+Dropping a Tip¶

-To drop a tip in the pipette’s trash container, call the drop_tip() method with no arguments:
+To drop a tip in the pipette’s trash container, call the drop_tip()

-You can also specify where to drop the tip by passing in a location.
+You can specify where to drop the tip by passing in a location.
 For example, this code drops a tip in the trash bin and returns another tip to to a previously used well in a tip rack:

 pipette.pick_up_tip() # picks up tip from rack location A1